Shop Best-selling Swim Gear of the Season | SHOP NOW

 • Protect Your Investment with Proper Care: Extend the life and performance of any racing suit by rinsing it in cold, fresh water immediately after use.
 Always hand wash gently and air dry flat, away from sunlight and heat, to preserve the technical fabric and seams.

-Racing Suits vs. Regular Swimwear: What's the Difference?
+Racing Suit vs. Swim Trunks: What's the Real Difference?

 If you're new to competitive swimming, you might wonder if a special racing suit is really necessary.
 After all, isn't it just a tighter version of a regular swimsuit?
 The short answer is no. The difference between a practice suit and a high-performance racing suit is like the difference between sneakers and track spikes.
 Both are footwear, but one is specifically engineered to help you perform your best when it counts.
 Let's break down what sets them apart.